 The NRC staff reviewed the three cases contained in the SOE timeline for use of the HCVS [Attachment 2A of the OIP] and compared them with the information contained in the guidance document NEI 13-02, Revision 1, and determined that the three cases appropriately bound the conditions for which the HCVS is required.
-The three cases are: (1) successful FLEX implementation with no failure of reactor core isolation cooling (RCIC); (2) late failure of RCIC leading to core damage; and (3) failure of RCIC to inject at the start of the event.
-The timelines accurately reflect the progression of events as described in the Peach Bottom Mitigation Strategies OIP [Reference 21], SECY-12-0157 [Reference 12] and the State-of-the-Art Reactor Consequence Analyses (SOARCA) [Reference 22].
+The three cases are (1) successful FLEX implementation with no failure of reactor core isolation cooling (RCIC); (2) late failure of RCIC leading to core damage; and (3) failure of RCIC to inject at the start of the event.
+The timelines accurately reflect the progression of events, as described in the LaSalle Mitigation Strategies OIP [Reference 21], SECY-12-0157 [Reference 12] and the State-of-the-Art Reactor Consequence Analyses (SOARCA) [Reference 22].
 The NRC staff also reviewed the SOE timeline - SAWA/SAWM [Attachment 2.1.A of the OIP] and determined that the appropriate actions are identified for which the SAWA/SAWM is required and are consistent with the generic guidance provided in NEI 13-02, Revision 1.

-The NRC staff reviewed the licensee discussion on the SOEs identified in the OIP against the guidance in NEI 13-02 and confirmed that the identified items appear to be appropriately derived from the timelines developed in Attachment 2.1.A of the OIP, consistent with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01.
-The timeline establishes when electrical power and Order EA-12-049 actions are needed to support the strategies for Order EA-13-109, Phase 1 and Phase 2; and when to initiate SAWA flow to the RPV.
+The NRC staff reviewed the licensee discussion on the SOEs identified in the OIP against the guidance in NEI 13-02 and confirmed that the identified items appear to be appropriate and consistent with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01, pending satisfactory resolution of open items.
+The timeline establishes when electrical power and Order EA- 12-049 actions are needed to support the strategies for Order EA-13-109, Phase 1 and Phase 2; and when to initiate SAWA flow to the RPV.